Achievable logoAchievable logo

 Genetics of prokaryotic cells

-Prokaryotic cells often carry plasmids—small, double-stranded DNA molecules that replicate independently of the bacterial chromosome or sometimes integrate into it.
-These plasmids can be transferred between bacteria via conjugation, where a bacterium with a specialized plasmid (F⁺) forms a pilus to pass genetic material to an F⁻ recipient, potentially including portions of chromosomal DNA.
-Another mechanism of horizontal gene transfer is transformation, in which free DNA fragments released by lysed bacteria are taken up by other cells and integrated into their genome, sometimes conferring traits like antibiotic resistance.
+Prokaryotic cells often carry plasmids - small, double-stranded DNA molecules that replicate independently of the bacterial chromosome, or sometimes integrate into it.
+Plasmids can move between bacteria through conjugation.
+In conjugation, a bacterium carrying a specialized plasmid (F⁺) forms a pilus and transfers genetic material to an F⁻ recipient, sometimes including portions of chromosomal DNA.

 Artificial bacterial transformation showing plasmid insertion and gene expression